ty-elastic/ExpressOpenAIChatProxy/README.md

 * configurable concurrency for the semaphore

 TODO - not yet implemented
-* better emulation of OpenAI errors so that users get deeper information on why something didn't work, at present the errors are mostly obscured by the proxy.
 * more thorough testing for streaming responses
 * some internal backoff if all semaphores are taken
-* better telemetry on token usage to elastic dashboard
 * test and make work with elastic observability assistant
 * make work with huggingface inference